 What the mission of a testing effort is and how the project strategy helps achieve that mission.

-How a tester can determine whether or not the program has passed a test.
+How a tester can determine if a program has passed a test.

-What the key challenges in developing and using software metrics are.
+What key challenges emerge in developing and using software metrics.

 How we can measure the amount of testing that has been done and estimate the amount of testing that remains.
 Also, how we can decide when to stop testing.